modernserf/hyperyak/README.md

 - the commercialization of HyperCard is Apple trying to increase revenue
 - wealth inequality doesn't require an international cabal of bankers, just cost-of-living and compound interest

 Technological inequality doesn't require a conspiracy against free software.
 I don't know about you, but I can imagine a world where the whole tech industry is built on top of free and open source software, and yet anticompetitive practices, institutional prejudices, a culture of credentialism, the venture capital bubble, and the idea that tech workers need to live in the most expensive cities in the country are still endemic issues.
-I can imagine a world in which nearly everyone has the equipment to create hypermedia-powered software, but the tools are so arcane that next to nobody has the ability to use them.
+I can imagine a world in which computers are a thousand times more powerful than they are today, and nearly everyone has the equipment to create hypermedia-powered software that we couldn't even imagine now, but the tools are so arcane that next to nobody has the ability to use them.
 And in my darkest moments, I can imagine a 2015 in which everyone is constantly connected to a global network of computers, but the whole system is designed to show us ads and spy on us.

 These are products of the system as much as they are causes, because technology is an open feedback loop.
 If we want the power of computing to benefit all of humanity -- if we want to make a true bicycle for the mind -- we can't just assume things will work out that way on their own; we need to make this a conscious goal of every decision we make.